Bernie-2011

 The film is really about Jem and Scout and their quick journey into the pains and unfairness endured by adults- once innocently enjoying the summer, playing games, and making friends with a visiting young boy, they are exposed to evil and a hate-filled racist town, which they slowly come to realize exists.

-Filmed in black and white, this quality enhances the picture as the blowing leaves and dark shadows add much to the impressive cinematography and give the film a dark quality that color would have ruined.
+Filmed in black and white, this quality enhances the picture.
+The blowing leaves and dark shadows add much to the impressive cinematography and give the film a dark quality that color would have ruined.

-The period of the 1930s is very authentic.
+The 1930s time period is very authentic.

-To Kill a Mockingbird is a timeless film containing an important message about the world, and is a film that ought to be viewed by children and adults of every generation for a lesson in empathy and compassion.
+To Kill a Mockingbird is a timeless film with an important message about the world.
+Children and adults of every generation should view it as a lesson in empathy and compassion.

-The film is not ugly or raw, but is truthful and still feels fresh.
+The film is not ugly or raw but is truthful and still feels fresh.
 It will resonate with all audiences patient enough to give it a good watch.

 Oscar Nominations: 3 wins-Best Picture, Best Director-Robert Mulligan, Best Actor-Gregory Peck (won), Best Supporting Actress-Mary Badham, Best Screenplay Based on Material from Another Medium (won), Best Music Score-Substantially Original, Best Art Direction, Black-and-White (won), Best Cinematography, Black-and-White